hyoban/eslint-config-hyoban/README.md

     }
   },

+  // You may don't need this in the future "eslint.experimental.useFlatConfig": true, "eslint.validate": [
+    "javascript",
+    "javascriptreact",
+    "typescript",
+    "typescriptreact",
+    "json",
+    "jsonc"
+  ],

   // If you do not want to autofix some rules on save
   // You can put this in your user settings "eslint.codeActionsOnSave.rules": [